Ivy Troutman: Film

 Troutman's only known motion picture was The House with Nobody in It, a three-reel mystery with romance, revenge and intrigue produced in 1915 by the Gaumont Film Company.
 Written by Clarence J. Harris, the film starred Troutman opposite Bradley Barker and Frank Whitson.

 Waldo Peirce

 On August 10, 1920, while abroad in Paris, Troutman married the portrait painter Waldo Peirce.
 Her husband was a close friend of Ernest Hemingway and according to Roselyne Frelinghuysen, wife of the sculptor Thomas T.K.
 Frelinghuysen, two of Hemingway's characters in The Sun Also Rises were based on Troutman and Peirce.
 The couple divorced in Paris on October 10, 1930.

 According to her former paperboy, Jim Forest, Ivy became close friends with writer James Joyce during her time in Paris with Peirce.
 "Perhaps the greatest treasure in her treasure-filled house was a copy of the first edition of Joyce's Ulysses..."

 Death

 Troutman died at her residence in Tinton Falls, New Jersey, aged 94.
-Her remains were interred at the Greenlawn Cemetery, Long Branch, New Jersey.